 1st February 1971, Edgar Mitchell: Everything seems OK, but......

 New York Times HOUSTON.
-Monday - Some of the conversations between flight control center in Houston and the crew of the Apollo 14 during some attempts of the Apollo 14 to link the command module 'Kitty Hawk' to the lunar lander 'Antares'.
+Monday - Some of the conversations between the flight control center in Houston and the crew of the Apollo 14 during attempts by Apollo 14 to link the command module 'Kitty Hawk' to the lunar lander 'Antares'.

 3rd February 1971, Crew sees strange flashes of light.